jaclu/tmux-mullvad/README.md

 set -g @mullvad_disconnected_bg_color ' '

 #  I only want to see connection details, if connected to "somewhere else"
-set -g @mullvad_excluded_country 'Netherlands' # dont display this country set -g @mullvad_excluded_city    'Amsterdam'   # dont display this city
+set -g @mullvad_excluded_country 'Netherlands' # don't display this country set -g @mullvad_excluded_city    'Amsterdam'   # don't display this city

 #
 #  Making spacing sensible, based on my status bar config:
 #     #{mullvad_city}#{mullvad_country}#{mullvad_status}
 #  This way I get nice separation when items are displayed,
 #  and no extra spaces when nothing is displayed.
 #  I wish more plugins would include prefix/suffix to make
 #  things look nice!